Skip to main content

 The most important characteristic is that flow depends almost exclusively on rotation — allowing precise dosing.
 In contrast, centrifugal pumps deliver variable flow with system pressure.
 Positive displacement pumps must never be operated with closed discharge without a relief valve, under penalty of reaching destructive pressure.
 The FBE and FBEI lines include an integrated relief valve as optional (FBE) or standard (FBEI).

-Standardized centrifugal · ANSI/ISO 2858 pump · Back pull-out pump
+Standardized centrifugal · ANSI B73.1 pump · Back pull-out pump

 Pump Types

-A standardized centrifugal pump is a pump whose mounting dimensions (flanges, shaft span, footprint) follow international standards like ANSI B73.1 or ISO 2858, allowing interchange between manufacturers without altering piping or baseplate.
+A standardized centrifugal pump is a pump whose mounting dimensions (flanges, shaft span, footprint) follow the ASME B73.1 (ANSI) standard, allowing interchange between manufacturers without altering piping or baseplate.

 Dimensional standardization emerged to reduce spare-parts cost and changeover time in industrial plants.
-FB Bombas' FBCN line is dimensionally compliant with ASME B73.1 / ISO 2858, with back pull-out construction (removing the rotating assembly without disconnecting piping) and covers flows up to 2,200 m³/h and head up to 138 m, with 53 models (43 standard + 10 large capacity DN150-300).
+FB Bombas' FBCN line is dimensionally compliant with ASME B73.1, with back pull-out construction (removing the rotating assembly without disconnecting piping) and covers flows up to 2,200 m³/h and head up to 135 m, with 53 models (43 standard + 10 large capacity DN150-300).
 Serves petrochemical, sugar-ethanol, pulp-paper, mining and industrial water treatment.
 Materials available: cast iron, carbon steel, stainless 304/316, duplex and super duplex, with single or tandem mechanical seal per API 682.

 A thermal oil pump is a centrifugal pump designed to move heat-transfer fluids at high temperature (up to 350°C), with materials resistant to thermal expansion, cooled mechanical seal and construction that avoids fluid vaporization point.

 FB Bombas' FBOT line covers applications with synthetic thermal fluids (Therminol, Marlotherm, Dowtherm) and mineral oils, in closed industrial heating systems — sugar-ethanol mills, textile, chemical, food (chocolate), asphalt and oil processing.
-Critical construction: seal chamber with convection or internal coil cooling, double bearing with oil bath or mist lubrication, alloy steel 4140 shaft, materials per API 610 BB1/OH1/OH2 depending on model.
+Critical construction: seal chamber with convection or internal coil cooling, double bearing with oil bath or mist lubrication, alloy steel 4140 shaft, end-suction construction with back pull-out disassembly; when the project demands API 610 requirements, suitability is evaluated requirement by requirement as a special engineering project.
 Cautions: thermal oil pumps require gradual heating startup (1-2°C/min) to avoid thermal shock in seal and bearings, and operation in systems with expansion tank to accommodate fluid volumetric expansion (~30% between ambient and 300°C).

 Back pull-out is a centrifugal pump construction configuration in which the rotating assembly (impeller, shaft, bearings and seal cover) can be removed from the back of the pump without disassembling the main casing or disconnecting suction and discharge piping.